 He has also worked extensively for WHO in teaching economics and evidence-based medicine to health professionals in numerous countries including South Africa, India, Iran, Estonia, China and Hungary.

-In his current role as Executive Dean Social Sciences, Professor Salkeld is committed to the University of Wollongong working to create social change through its Early Start Centre and Schools of Education, Geography and Sustainable Communities, Health and Society and Psychology.
+In his current role as Executive Dean of the Arts, Social Sciences and Humanities, Professor Salkeld is committed to the University of Wollongong working to create social change through its Early Start Centre and Schools of the Arts, English and Media, Education, Geography and Sustainable Communities, Health and Society, Humanities and Social Inquiry, Liberal Arts and Psychology.